willothy/flatten.nvim/README.md

 # flatten.nvim

-Flatten allows you to open files from a neovim terminal buffer in your current neovim instance instead of a nested one in the terminal.
+Flatten allows you to open files from a neovim terminal buffer in your current neovim instance instead of a nested one.

 ## Features